FantasyFactory/EventStateMachine/README.md

 ### StateRecovery

-Shows how to implement state persistence using LittleFS.
+Shows how to implement state persistence.
 Allows you to:
 - Save each state transition to a log file
 - Recover the last saved state after a restart
 - View the history of transitions

+This example demonstrates platform-specific storage implementation:
+- On ESP8266/ESP32 and RP2040: uses LittleFS
+- On Arduino boards: uses SD card library (requires an SD card connected to the board)

 ## Design Considerations

 ### Performance

-The library uses C++ vectors to manage multiple callbacks, which offers flexibility but requires a certain amount of memory.
-On devices with very limited memory, consider using only the necessary callbacks.
+On ESP8266/ESP32 and RP2040, the library uses C++ vectors to manage multiple callbacks, which offers flexibility but requires more memory.
+On Arduino boards with limited memory, a simple fixed-capacity array is used instead.

+For optimal performance on memory-limited devices, consider:
+- Using only the necessary callbacks
+- Limiting the number of states and callbacks per state
+- Avoiding complex operations in callbacks

 ### Synchronization

-Timeouts are managed using the Ticker library, which works asynchronously.
-This means that timeout callbacks can be executed at any time, even during other operations.
+On ESP8266/ESP32, timeouts are managed using the Ticker library, which works asynchronously.
+On other platforms, timeouts are checked during the `update()` call using millis()-based timing.

+This means:
+- On ESP platforms: timeout callbacks can be executed at any time (asynchronously)
+- On other platforms: timeout callbacks are only executed during your `update()` call (synchronously)

 ## Troubleshooting

 ### Timeouts not firing

 - Verify that `update()` is called regularly in the loop
-- Check that there are no long delay() calls blocking execution
+- Check that there are no long delay() calls blocking execution (especially important on non-ESP platforms)
 - Make sure the timeout callback is not null
+### Platform-specific issues

+- **Arduino (AVR/SAMD)**: If you exceed the maximum number of callbacks (default: 8 per type), they will be silently ignored.
+Consider increasing the SimpleArray template parameter if needed.
+- **ESP8266/ESP32**: Ensure you don't run out of heap memory when using many vectors of callbacks.
+- **RP2040**: Timing precision may be slightly different from ESP platforms due to the millis()-based implementation.
 ### Callbacks not executed

 - Ensure the state is valid (< numStates)